 Written by: Ruey Chong-Enanoria

 Let us go back in time.
-In the late 1920’s a man and a woman reluctantly left their home in China due to difficult circumstances and made their way to Brunei.
-They did not know each other in China, and to be honest, I don’t even know how or where they met.
-Chong Wan Thiam and Lim Ah Yapp somehow met in Brunei and started a family together – I call them our Gen 1.
-They had 8 children together – our Gen 2 – Chong Nyuk Chin, Chong Kyun Nyuk, Chong Min Chong, Chong See Kui, Chong Kui Yin, Chong Kui Lan, Chong Ah Jew (Johnny Chong) and Chong Patt Moi.
+In the late 1920’s, challenging circumstances forced a man and a woman to reluctantly leave their home in China.
+They made their way to Brunei.
+They did not know each other in China.
+To be honest, I don’t even know how or where they met.
+Chong Wan Thiam and Lim Ah Yapp somehow met in Brunei.
+They started a family together.
+I call them our (Generation1)Gen 1.
+They had 8 children together.
+These children are our Gen 2: Chong Nyuk Chin, Chong Kyun Nyuk, Chong Min Chong, Chong See Kui, Chong Kui Yin, Chong Kui Lan, Chong Ah Jew (Johnny Chong), and Chong Patt Moi.

 Enjoy the photos, please do leave a comment – we would love to hear your thoughts.